Cherry Kuchen Bars

 You know, there are times when you try a recipe from a magazine and the end result looks NOTHING like the oh-so-perfect photo on the printed page, but this was not one of times.

-Our version of the cherry kuchen bars looked every bit as beautiful as the magazine photos!
+Our version of the cherry kuchen bars looked every bit as beautiful as the magazine photos and that’s why I’m confident that yours will be picture-worthy, too.

 Actually, I think that’s one of my favorite things about these delicious bars—they look as impressive as they taste.
 If you want to serve a delicious dessert that will make your guests say WOW, these cherry kuchen bars are for you.

-The cherry kuchen (kuchen is the German word for cake, by the way) bars turned out moist, chewy with a little crisp around the edges and sweet but not too sweet.
+The cherry kuchen (kuchen is the German word for cake, by the way) bars turned out moist and chewy with a little crisp around the edges.
+These cherry pie bars are sweet, but not too sweet.
+Honestly, I usually have to send these to work with my husband when I make them lest I eat half the pan while he’s at work and the kids are at school.

 I did want to note that while the recipe states a 32 bar yield, we did not get that many out of the pan.
 We ended up cutting much larger pieces and had only 24 bars.

-I would love to try this same recipe with blackberries.
+I would also love to try this same recipe with blackberries.

 How beautiful would that be?